20 great rivers for tubing

 © Beth Gauper

 For more about whitewater kayaking, see Whitewater 101.

 Sable River, Ludington State Park, Ludington: This short, placid stretch of river between Hamlin Lake and Lake Michigan is shallow and a favorite of families, especially those lucky enough to be camping in this very popular park.

-Bring your own tube or buy one at the park; a nice one-man raft is $16.99, and a swim ring is $12.99.
+Bring your own tube or buy one at the park.
 Float to the lake, then return on the pleasant riverside path.

 Platte River, Sleeping Bear Dunes National Lakeshore near Empire: This warm, gentle river between Frankfort and Empire is only two or three feet deep and also perfect for families.